 Additionally, 1 GBP is charged for the use of the bank card machine at the Embassy premises.
-Cash payment can be paid only at the local branch of the Barclays Bank on the Embassy’s bank account according to the instructions of the Embassy’s official.
+Cash payments are not permitted.

 How to prove the purpose of stay:

-*If the visit is tourism, the applicant must submit an accommodation reservation or a tourist voucher (only a reservation/voucher in the applicant’s name is acceptable - therefore if somebody else booked accommodation in your name you should contact provider of accommodation to provide you with appropriate confirmation of accommodation with your name clearly stated)!
+*If the visit is tourism, the applicant must submit an accommodation reservation or a tourist voucher (only a reservation/voucher in the applicant’s name is acceptable - therefore if somebody else booked accommodation in applicants name he/she should contact provider of accommodation to provide them with appropriate confirmation of accommodation with visa applicants name clearly stated)!
 For applicants who have private accommodation booking, a copy of the decision of the competent office in Croatia in Croatian language, proving the legal right to rent out the property, has to be enclosed as well (applicant has to request this from the provider of the accommodation).

 *If the visit is private (visiting friends and family), the applicant must submit an original letter of guarantee of a private person (Please advise your host/guarantee to find forms and more information at: http://www.mvep.hr/en/consular-information/visas/issuance-procedure/letter-of-guarantee/ and http://www.mvep.hr/files/file/obrasci/JamstvenoPismoFizickaOsoba.pdf ) from the person he/she is visiting in Croatia (notarized by a public notary in Croatia).
 Please find more information at http://www.mvep.hr/en/consular-information/visas/

-*If the visit is business related, the applicant must submit an original letter of guarantee of a legal person - from the company he/she is visiting in Croatia (notarized with a signature of the legal person) - Please advise your host/guarantee to find forms and more information at http://www.mvep.hr/en/consular-information/visas/issuance-procedure/letter-of-guarantee/ (English) http://www.mvep.hr/hr/konzularne-informacije/vize/postupak-izdavanja-viza/jamstveno-pismo/ (Croatian).
+*If the visit is business related, the applicant must submit an original letter of guarantee of a legal person - from the company he/she is visiting in Croatia (notarized with a signature of the legal person) - Please advise your host/guarantee to find forms and more information at http://www.mvep.hr/en/consular-information/visas/issuance-procedure/letter-of-guarantee/ and http://www.mvep.hr/files/file/obrasci/JamstvenoPismoPravnaOsoba.pdf